artadini/don_algodon/README.md

 # don_algodon
-Try for a website using Python, Flask and Django.
+Website using Python, Flask and Django.